Hyle-Script/Hyle/README.md

 ## Warning

 The script is still in an early stage.
 It still needs work and real situations to be thrown at it in order to mature.
-The script has it’s own automatic updater though.
-So whenever a new version is tagged, all user will be asked if they want to download it, and the script will update itself to the latest version hosted here on Github.